1995 ACPropulsion eCivic Prototype EV

 original

-ownership was held by Southern California Edison
+owner was Southern California Edison who acquired

-who acquired the vehicle from ACP as one of their proof-
+the vehicle from ACP as one of their proof-

 of-concept